CU-ESIIL/data-library/docs/government/AIANNH/AIANNH.md

 # American Indian and Alaska Native Areas (AIANNH)

-In this example, we’ll download and analyze the American Indian and Alaska Native Areas (AIANNH) TIGER/Line Shapefile from the U.S. Census Bureau.
-We’ll download the data for the year 2020, and analyze the number of AIANNH per congressional district
+The National American Indian/Alaska Native/Native Hawaiian (AIANNH) Areas Shapefile encompasses the following legal entities: federally recognized American Indian reservations, off-reservation trust lands, Alaska Native regional corporations, and Native Hawaiian homelands.
+This comprehensive dataset offers valuable information on the geographic boundaries, demographic data, and cultural aspects of these distinct communities throughout the United States.

 R: In R, we’ll use the ‘sf’ and ‘dplyr’ packages to read and process the Shapefile data.